ucb-152/lab6/README.md

 Now we will use the Gemmini accelerator to perform the calculations needed for a feedforward neural network.
 We have provided a template to get started with in `${LAB6ROOT}/lab/ffnn.c`.

-1. Generate the weights and copy over the template code.
+1. Enter the following command to generate the weights and copy over the template code and weights files.
 ```bash
 cd ${LAB6ROOT}/lab/
 GEMDIR=$GEMDIR ./generate.sh
 ```

-2. Add `ffnn` to the list of tests in `${TESTDIR}/Makefile`
+2. Navigate to `${TESTDIR}/Makefile`, and add `ffnn` to the list of tests.

-3. Modify `ffnn.c` to perform the calculations of a feedforward neural network.
+3. Modify `${TESTDIR}/ffnn.c` to perform the calculations of a feedforward neural network.
 Follow the comments, and use the functions in `gemmini.h` as well as the descriptions in [Gemmini ISA overview](https://github.com/ucb-bar/gemmini/tree/master?tab=readme-ov-file#isa) to complete the code.

 4. Rebuild the tests with your modifications.
 The binary for ffnn.c will now be in `${BINDIR}/ffnn-baremetal`
 ```bash